TS-DEV-DEBUG-V2/GBEMU43DS/SECURITY.md

 Not in scope:

 - A malicious ROM that just crashes the emulator (panic/abort) with no further impact
-- Behavior that's just accurately emulating real Game Boy quirks
+- Behavior that's just accurately emulating real Game Boy quirks (for example VRAM garbage when starting a game) just wait a few seconds, 4-6 seconds.

 ## Threat Model